alabrazi/suome/README.md

 Research way to classify songs difficulties that are suitable for learners.
 Research the features and design the interface and interactions for web application (Node.js and Javascript).

+# Main Stack
-# Main Stack: Javascript, Material-UI, Node.js, MongoDB, React.js, Bitbucket, Python, TextBlob, pattern-vector
+Javascript, Material-UI, Node.js, MongoDB, React.js, Bitbucket (Python, TextBlob, pattern-vector are used for NLP other repo)

 # Features
 Userlogin using facebook, browse songs, like songs and mark songs as studied.
 The application has chat service for each song where users ask questions for others.